lukasbischof/UABanner/README.md

 # UABanner
-Small JS Library for displaying a banner
+Small JS Library for displaying a notification-banner.

 ## Usage
 #### UABanner